 In understanding the needs of our own nervous systems we are able to employ certain strategies that allow us as adults to function at an optimal level on a day to day basis.
 But, what about our children?
 What do their nervous systems need in order to allow them to function in a ‘Just Right’ state?
 How do we find out?
 And if they are having trouble regulating their nervous systems to attain the ‘Just Right’ level, what strategies can we use to help them?

-Some of the children we work with at Evolving Potential have daily challenges when it comes to regulating their nervous systems, making it difficult for them to participate effectively in everyday activities and sometimes getting them into trouble.
+Some of the children we work with at The Potential Ability Group have daily challenges when it comes to regulating their nervous systems, making it difficult for them to participate effectively in everyday activities and sometimes getting them into trouble.
 Therefore, we as OTs reach for strategies such as the “How Does Your Engine Run?” - Alert Program for Self-Regulation that has been specifically designed by Mary Sue Williams and Sherry Shellenberger, in order to educate and inform adults and children about three different levels of alertness.
 The program teaches us how to identify our own levels of alertness, what each level means for our bodies and provides strategies that enable us to self-regulate to the ‘Just Right’ state allowing the nervous system to function at an optimal level of arousal.
 (Shellenberger and Williams, 2016)

 The Alert program has adopted terminology relating to ‘Engine Speeds’ in order to successfully describe and teach children how to identify and communicate their alert states.
 For example, participants are taught that Low Speed may feel like couch potato mode, sluggish and spacey and the body might look droopy or make slow movements.
 (Shellenberger and Williams, 1996) It may even be described as being an ‘Eeyore’.
 The Just Right Speed - Optimal State refers to when it is easy for us to listen, learn, play, work, get along with others and have fun!
 (Shellenberger and Williams, 1996) Or when you feel content like Pooh Bear.
 High Speed may then be described as overexcited, hyperactive, out of control, not able to listen, learn or work together with others.
 (Shellenberger and Williams, 1996) This level of arousal may be related to fast movements or being like ‘Tigger’.